adkelley/javascript-to-purescript/tut19/README.md

 ## Calculating webpage screen height
 Now that our refresher is complete, we're ready to calculate the screen height from the DOM.
 I translated Brian's JavaScript code directly into PureScript, so be sure to review his [code](https://egghead.io/lessons/javascript-applying-applicatives-exhibit-a) first, so that you understand the context of this example.

-I chose to model the `Selector` DOM node using a record type; creating an instance of `show` to help log the screen height to the console:
+I chose to model the `Selector` DOM node element using a record type; creating an instance of `show` to help log the screen height to the console:

 ```haskell
 newtype Selector = Selector